stactools-packages/drcog-lulc/README.md

 - Extra fields:
   - TBD

-This repository will assist you in the generation of STAC files for DRCOG LULC datasets.
+This repository will assist you in the generation of STAC files for Denver Regional Council of Goverments (DRCOG) Land Use/Land Cover (LULC) dataset.

+The 2018 DRCOG LULC pilot project is a partnership between the Babbit Center for Land and Water Policy, the Chesapeak Conservancy's Convservation Innovation Center (CIC), and DRCOG.

 ## Examples